validatedpatterns/docs/devsecops/index.md

 In the Multi-Cluster DevSecOps architecture there are three logical types of sites.

 - The Hub.
 This is where the cloud native infrastructure is monitored and managed.
 It performs cluster management, advanced cluster security and a secure image registry.
 - Devel.
 This is where the development pipeline is hosted.
-Developers submit code builds to the pipeline and various security tools are uysed in the pipeline to mitigate the risk of harmful applications or code being deployed in production.
+Developers submit code builds to the pipeline and various security tools are used in the pipeline to mitigate the risk of harmful applications or code being deployed in production.
 - Secured Production.
-This is where applications are securely dpeloed and monitored.
+This is where applications are securely deployed and monitored.

 For logical, physical and dataflow diagrams, please see excellent work done by the [Red Hat Portfolio Architecture team](https://gitlab.com/redhatdemocentral/portfolio-architecture-examples/-/blob/main/devsecops.adoc)